Snowboarder dies after hitting tree at Keystone Resort

 December 8, 2017

 A snowboarder died three days after losing control and hitting a tree at Keystone Ski Resort on Saturday, Dec.
-2, the first death at a Summit County ski area so far this season.
+2, the first death at a Summit County ski area so far this season and the second reported ski death statewide.

 Nathan Enright, 21, of Libertyville, Illinois was taken to St. Anthony Hospital in Lakewood after ski patrol responded to the scene of an accident on a beginner trail, a resort spokesman confirmed.